Diseases of

 Occurs in neurologic disease, syrinx, MS

-Most develop respiratory failure andhypercapnea
+Most develop respiratory failure and

 Tumors of the Diaphragm